Board of Directors

 SCOTT DREVNIG is an experienced marketing, fundraising and communications professional with comprehensive business development, partner management and branding experience.
 Mr. Drevnig is the Director of Development for the Philip Johnson Glass House in New Canaan, CT.
 As a part of The National Trust for Historic Preservation, Drevnig works to spread the word about one of the world’s most celebrated works of Modernism.
 In this role, Mr. Drevnig manages all development and fundraising events nationwide for this renowned site, while building and growing strategic support networks and partnerships.
 Prior to his current position, he worked as a Director of Art & Event Marketing and Senior Account Manager within the nonprofit, media and marketing arms of global leading organizations and companies such as the BBC and AOL.
 Mr. Drevnig was appointed to the SUS AIDS Services, Inc. Board in September 2010 and also serves on the SUS Mental Health Services, Inc. Board and on the Fund Development Committee.
 Mr. Drevnig is passionate about making a difference in New York City and volunteers his time with various other nonprofits in the New York area.
 Mr. Drevnig holds a Master’s Degree in Business Administration from the Stern School of Business of New York University and a Bachelor’s Degree in Political Science from The University of Western Ontario, and graduated magna cum laude with an Associate of Applied Science Degree in Communications from The State University of New York.

-SHERRIE DULWORTH is a national consultant with executive expertise in healthcare best practices, focusing on efficiency and quality improvement.
-Her clients include professional associations, insurers, employers, hospitals and integrated healthcare delivery systems, and external quality agencies.
-Ms. Dulworth’s work has spanned both domestic and international projects.
-She has published in the areas of clinical best practices, evidence-based medicine, international healthcare, healthcare quality, risk management and managed care.
+SHERRIE DULWORTH is the Senior Vice President of Medical Integration and Member Engagement at Health Republic Insurance of New York (HRINY), the nation’s largest member-owned and member-led healthcare Consumer Oriented-and-Operated-Plan (CO-OP).
+Ms. Dulworth is also a national consultant with executive expertise in health care best practices, focusing on efficiency and quality improvement.
+Her clients have included insurers, employers, hospitals and integrated delivery systems, and external quality agencies.
+She is a Registered Nurse with a Bachelor of Science in Nursing.
+She also has a graduate degree from the Columbia University Graduate School of Journalism and has published in the areas of clinical best practices, evidence-based medicine, international healthcare, healthcare quality, risk management, and managed care.
 She has been a frequent guest lecturer.
-She is a Master’s Candidate at the Columbia University Graduate School of Journalism.
-Ms. Dulworth was appointed to the SUS Mental Health Services, Inc. Board in September 2010 and to the SUS, Inc. Board in January 2013.
-She currently serves as Chair of the Board’s ad hoc Managed Care Committee, and on the SUS AIDS Services, Inc. Board and the Fund Development Committee.
+Ms. Dulworth was appointed to the SUS-Mental Health Services, Inc. board in September 2010 and to the SUS, Inc. board in January 2013.
+She currently serves as Chair of the board’s ad hoc Managed Care Committee, and on the SUS-AIDS Services, Inc. board and the Fund Development Committee.